sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 the relevant [wikipedia
 page](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes),
 they break from their own convention and use threes on that table!).

-As far as I can tell, the process would involve reserving a bunch of different "[features][OpenType features]" identifying different conventions, for which I can (and already did) just go ahead and make up my own.
-But if a serious effort was worthwhile then things would need to be more structured and complete.

 So that's where I stopped.
 Because I have what I want and I'm not sure anybody else in the world cares that much.